State House, Mauritius: Construction and French rule

 Pierre Félix Barthelemy David, successor of Bertrand Mahé de Labourdonnais, took office as Governor of the Isle de France on 8 October 1746 during a time of Anglo-French rivalry for colonial possessions in the Indian Ocean.
-His main goals was to take measures to fortify the island against an enemy attack.
+His main goal was to take measures to fortify the island against an enemy attack.
 In a letter dated 28 March 1748, addressed to the management of the "Compagnie des Indes", he expressed his fears and anxiety to find a place in the interior of the island where access would be difficult and where a fortress could be built.
 This would protect women and valuables.

 The Governor went into action before even receiving a reply from the authorities as he considered it necessary for the fortress to be completed quickly.
 David settled on an ideal site – a spur in the Moka Range, triangular in shape between steep gorges of the rivers Profonde and Cascade.
 However, in July 1748, Edward Boscawen, an English vice-admiral commanding an English fleet, approached Mauritius with intentions to take possession of it.
 He retreated because of French cannons situated at Petite Rivière.
 The French Company finally authorised David's project, aware of the attack.
 Under the direction of David, his "Le Réduit", a small fortress with battlements and a drawbridge, was completed in 1749.
 In 1754, one of the directors of the "Compagnie des Indes", Mr. Godeheu d'Igoville had doubted that Le Réduit would be able to withstand sustained attacks, although he admired David's work.

 Under the administration of his successor, Jean Baptiste Charles de Lozier-Bouvet, botanist Jean-Baptiste Christophe Fusée-Aublet created the French garden of Le Réduit and later introduced many rare plants from America, Asia and Europe.
 Pepper plants and cinnamon trees were added by Antoine Marie Desforges-Boucher, last governor of the "Compagnie des Indes".

 The Island became the property of France in 1764 and Le Réduit became the official residence of the governors, the first of whom was Jean Daniel Dumas.
 Despite many modifications made during the period 1764–1778 the Château was in ruins in 1778 due to white ants.
 Antoine de Guiran La Brillane, then governor, started reconstruction which was completed that year.
 A year later, on 28 April 1779, La Brillane died in Le Réduit.
 An inscription dated 1778 on the main door commemorates the reconstruction.

 Successive governors followed La Brillane until 1810, when the English took possession of the island.
 The last French governor was Charles Mathieu Isidore Decaen.
 The First English Governor was Sir Robert Townsend Farquhar.
 Under the rule of Sir Robert, two botanists, Boyer and Helsenberg, explored Madagascar and the African coasts in search of rare plants for the gardens.